aidan-le-beard/hungr.dev/README.md

 Using a table on the selected database to authorize users would be the most streamlined option.

 Users:
-Standard email and password sign up
+Standard email and password sign up using Firebase

 ## Frontend